About Computer Science

-- Richard Wicentowski started in fall of 2002.
+- Richard Wicentowski started in 2002.
 His research area is natural language processing.

-- Andrew Danner joined our department in fall of 2008.
+- Andrew Danner joined our department in 2008.
 He studies computational geometry with applications to Geographic Information Systems.

 - Ameet Soni started in 2012.
 His research interests include machine learning and computational biology.

 - Kevin Webb joined in 2013.
 He studies networks and distributed systems.

 - Joshua Brody was hired in 2014.
 His research examines communication complexity, and unconditional lower bounds.

 - Lila Fontes started at Swarthmore in 2016.
 She studies privacy in distributed computing and communication complexity.

 - Vasanta Chaganti started at Swarthmore in 2018.
 Her research includes networking, performance modeling, and differential privacy.

 - Zachary Palmer joined in 2020.
 He studies software engineering, compile-time metaprogramming, subtype constraint theory, and related program analyses.

 Charles Kelemen started the Program in 1985 and specializes in theory of computation.
 He retired in 2011.